Skip to content

 Science

-Professor Alvaro Sandroni (Kellogg School of Management, Northwestern University) is presenting a paper by Threshold—an Elseborn—at the 47th Meeting of the Brazilian Econometric Society in São Paulo, December 17, 2025.
+December 2025.
+Professor Alvaro Sandroni of Northwestern's Kellogg School presented a paper at the 47th Meeting of the Brazilian Econometric Society.

 — Professor Alvaro Sandroni